wenweixiong/MARVEL/README.md

 - Updated *CompareValues* function to enable setting the random number generator when using DTS for differential splicing analysis.
 This will ensure reproducibility of differential splicing results.
 Simply specify *seed.dts=1* (or any numeric value) together with *method="dts"*.
 Currently, and by default, the seed is not set when DTS is used.
 This function is only applicable for plate-based data.

 version 2.0.4
-- Included **Proproces_rMATS** function to convert rMATS splicing coordinates as input for MARVEL.
+- Included **Preprocess_rMATS** function to convert rMATS splicing coordinates as input for MARVEL.
 Please see *Splicing event metadata* section of plate-based tutorial (https://wenweixiong.github.io/MARVEL_Plate.html).
 - Included **PrepareBedFile.RI** function to retrieve intron coordinates for retained intron (RI) splicing events in BED format as input for bedtools to compute intron coverage.
 Please see *Intron count matrix* section of plate-based tutorial (https://wenweixiong.github.io/MARVEL_Plate.html ).
 - Example script and data to execute both functions above available here: https://drive.google.com/file/d/1yv59wXhOZUmCB18VmSnOcFkmvLFURU7s/view?usp=share_link